Byadagi: Demographics

 As of 2011 India census, Byadgi had a population of 30,014.
-Males constitute 51% of the population and females 49%.
+Males constitute 51% and females 49%.
 Byadgi has an average literacy rate of 67%, higher than the national average of 59.5%.
 Male literacy is 74% and female literacy, 60%.
-13% of the population is under 6 years of age.
+13% of the population is under 6.

-Tourism
+Culture

-The sacred site, Kaginele is located in the Byadgi taluk and 15km northeast in the direction from Byadgi town.
-Kadaramandalagi is another sacred site which is located 6 km away from Byadgi.
+Sacred site Kaginele is located in Byadgi taluk, 15km northeast from Byadgi town.
+Kadaramandalagi is another sacred site 6 km from Byadgi.
 An idol of Lord Kantesha (Hanuman) is present in the temple.

 Education

-Byadagi has a number of government and private schools and colleges which offer courses in PU, degree and other technical courses.
+Byadagi has government and private schools and colleges.